erSubhashThapa/100daysofcode/r1-log.md

    from [*AsyncFunction Object*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncFunction)

-   First off, I don't think I know what the event loop is.
+   I don't think I know what the event loop is.
 So I need to look into that if I want to understand asynchronous functions.

    ## JavaScript is Single Threaded